akeneo/Dockerfiles/Docs/akeneo/fpm.md

-# Akeneo with PHP FPM and Nginx
+# Akeneo with PHP FPM and Apache FCGI

+**Reminder: all the information in this page are for Akeneo PIM versions next to 1.8 and following.**

+For versions to 1.7 and prior, please have a look [here](https://github.com/akeneo/Dockerfiles/blob/master/Docs/akeneo/mod_php.md).

 ## Using the images

-The simplest way to run the containers is to copy the [FPM compose file](https://github.com/akeneo/Dockerfiles/blob/master/Docs/akeneo/docker-compose.yml.fpm_dist) at the root of your project (don't forget to rename it `docker-compose.yml`).
+A compose file template is already present both in [akeneo/pim-community-dev](https://github.com/akeneo/pim-community-dev/blob/master/docker-compose.yml.dist) and [akeneo/pim-enterprise-dev](https://github.com/akeneo/pim-enterprise-dev/blob/master/docker-compose.yml.dist).
+You only need to copy it to `docker-compose.yml`.

-You can place it somewhere else, but then you will need to change the volumes parameter from `./:/srv/pim` to `/the/path/to/your/pim:/srv/pim` (you'll need to do it for both `nginx` and `nginx-behat` services).
+It is placed by default at the root of your PIM project, but you can place it somewhere else.
+In this case, you will have to change the volumes parameter from `./:/srv/pim` to `/the/path/to/your/pim:/srv/pim` (you'll need to do it for `fpm`, `httpd`, `httpd-behat`, and `selenium` services).

-Create on your host a folder `/tmp/behat/screenshots` (or anywhere else according to you compose file) with full read/write access to your user, otherwise `docker-compose` will create it, but with write access only for root, and your behat tests will fail.
+Create on your host a folder `/tmp/behat/screenshots` (or anywhere else according to your compose file) with full read/write access to your user.

-By default, `akeneo/akeneo-fpm:php-7.1` is used in the compose file.
-Read the [Tags available](https://github.com/akeneo/Dockerfiles/blob/master/README.md#github-branches-and-corresponding-docker-hub-tags) section of the `README.md` for more details.
+Otherwise `docker-compose` will create it, but with write access only for root.
+Then failing behats will be unable to create screenshots.

 ## Run and stop the containers